UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

       .. prompt:: bash $

-         source /proj/py-r-jl/<user>/python/venv-python-course/bin/activate
+         source /proj/py-r-jl/<user>/python/vpyenv/bin/activate

       More on virtual environment: https://docs.python.org/3/tutorial/venv.html

    .. tab:: HPC2N

+      1) **First go to the directory you want your environment in.**
-      1) Installing spacy.
+      Installing spacy.
 Using existing modules for numpy (in SciPy-bundle) and the vpyenv we created under Python 3.9.5.
-Note that you need to load Python again if you have been logged out, etc. but the virtual environment remains, of course
+Note that you need to load Python again if you have been logged out, etc. but the virtual environment remains, of course.

       .. admonition:: Load modules for Python, numpy (in SciPy-bundle), activate the environment, and install spacy on Kebnekaise at HPC2N
          :class: dropdown